Updated February 2014

 Update February 2014

-It is hard to believe that it is now approaching some 6 years since my initial diagnosis of pancreatic cancer and 5 years post Whipple.
+It is hard to believe that it is now approaching some 6 years since my initial diagnosis of pancreatic cancer and 5 years post Whipple's.

 Clearly I am still around and happy to say I intend to be for a lot longer.
 So what has happened:

-Late 2012 I was finally diagnosed as being diabetic and now take insulin regularly.
-For a while post Whipples I was not diabetic but things slowly changed to becoming Type 2 and then Type 1.
+In late 2012 I was finally diagnosed as being diabetic and I now take insulin regularly.
+For a while post Whipple's I was not diabetic but things slowly changed to becoming Type 2 and then Type 1.
 Do I mind?
-Not really - I survived pancreatic cancer after all so being diabetic is not that bad.
+Not really - I survived pancreatic cancer after all, so being diabetic is not that bad.

-Following my Whipples Procedure in 2009 I was told that my tumour was neuroendocrine (NET) and since then I have been regularly scanned.
+Following my Whipple's procedure in 2009 I was told that my tumour was neuroendocrine (NET) and since then I have been regularly scanned.
 Following a scan about 3 years ago a tumour was detected on my liver but has not changed.
-However, there may be a possibility of further tumour (spread) so I am going to have surgery on 13 February, 2014 in Southampton to remove it and for everything to be checked out.
+However, there may be a possibility of further tumour (spread) so I am going to have surgery on 13 February 2014 to remove it and for everything to be checked out.
 Strangely enough I am not worried - I am feeling very well, active in sports, working full-time etc. and am really only doing this because the medics say it is wise to.

 From what I have read and been told about NET's is that they are essentially a "good cancer" albeit a cancer.
 They are "good" in the sense that they are not aggressive is what I have been told.
 Whether that is correct or not I do not know - it sounds good to me though.

 Regardless I am still around and feeling wonderful.
 My thinking is that Cancer will not beat me - I will beat it.

 If my experience helps anyone distressed that is as pleasing as beating cancer in the first place.
 I really mean that.